JetBrains/teamcity-documentation/topics/msbuild.md

 <note>

 Since TeamCity 2019.2.3, we have stopped providing active support for the MSBuild runner.
-Please use the .NET runner with the `msbuild` command instead.
+We recommend using the .NET runner with the `msbuild` command instead as it provides more features and is actively updated.
 For more details on migration, refer to the [.NET runner description](net.md#Migrating+from+MSBuild+Runner).

+For compatibility, the MSBuild runner will be bundled with the nearest future versions of TeamCity.
+You can continue using it if migration to the .NET runner is too time-consuming for your setup.
+However, we will unbundle this runner after a sufficient transition period.
+In this case, you will still be able to install it as an external plugin.
+Remember to check our [upgrade notes](upgrade-notes.md) before upgrading to each following version.

 </note>